-- 91. Defendant UNITED STATES DEPARTMENT OF THE ARMY (the "Department of the Army") is one of three service departments of the Department of Defense.
+- 94. Defendant UNITED STATES DEPARTMENT OF THE ARMY (the "Department of the Army") is one of three service departments of the Department of Defense.
 It has responsibility for the administration of, control, and operation of the United States Army (the "Army"), a military organization whose primary responsibility is for land-based military operations.
 The civilian head of the Department of the Army is the Secretary of the Army, and the highest ranking military officer in the department is the Chief of Staff, unless the Chairman of the Joint Chiefs of Staff or Vice Chairman of the Joint Chiefs of Staff is an Army officer.
 The Army is made up of three components: the active component, the Regular Army, and two reserve components, the Army National Guard and the Army Reserve.
 As of October 31, 2008, the Regular Army reported just under 546,000 soldiers.
-The Army National Guard (the "ARNG") reported 350,000 personnel and the United States Army Reserve (the "USAR") reported 189,000 personnel, putting the approximate combined total at 1,085,000 personnel. - 92.
-Defendant PETE GEREN is the United States Secretary of the Army, and is named solely in his official capacity.
+The Army National Guard (the "ARNG") reported 350,000 personnel and the United States Army Reserve (the "USAR") reported 189,000 personnel, putting the approximate combined total at 1,085,000 personnel. - 95.
+Defendant PETE GEREN is the current United States Secretary of the Army, and is named solely in his official capacity.
 Secretary GEREN has statutory responsibility for all matters relating to the United States Army: manpower, personnel, reserve affairs, installations, environmental issues, weapons systems and equipment acquisition, communications, and financial management.
-Additionally, Secretary GEREN is responsible for the Department of the Army's annual budget and supplemental budget of \$170 billion.
+Additionally, Secretary GEREN is responsible for the Department of the

+Army's annual budget and supplemental budget of \$170 billion.
 He leads a work force of over one million active duty, Army National Guard, and Army Reserve soldiers, 230,000 Department of the Army civilian employees and 280,000 contracted service personnel.

-- 93. Defendant MICHAEL B. MUKASEY is the Attorney General of the UNITED STATES OF AMERICA, and is named solely in his official capacity. - 94.
+- 96. Defendant ERIC H. HOLDER, JR. is the current Attorney General of the UNITED STATES OF AMERICA, and is named solely in his official capacity, and in connection with the Attorney General's assumption of responsibility to notify the victims of biological and chemical weapons tests. - 97.
 The inclusion of each defendant named herein is necessary to afford complete relief, and to avoid a multiplicity of actions and the possibility of inconsistent results.